nu7hatch/gmail/README.md

 ### XOAuth authentication

-From v0.4.0 it's possible to authenticate to your Gmail account using XOAuth method.
+From v0.4.0 it's possible to authenticate with your Gmail account using XOAuth method.
 It's very simple:

     gmail = Gmail.connect(:xoauth,